Abhishek-Mali-Personal/gqlgen-demo-example/README.md

     assignTask(task_id:Int!,employee_ids:[Int!]!):Task
 }
 ```
-3. The Final step we will be creating necessary Input Object and Response Structure needed both in query and mutatuion type by their services in schemas/schmea.graphqls
+3. The Final step we will be creating necessary Input Object and Response Structure needed both in query and mutation type by their services in schemas/schema.graphqls
 ```graphql
 scalar Time
 scalar Int64